pulumi/infrastructure-as-code-workshop/labs/02-app-arch/02-containers-on-ecs.md

 COPY site /usr/share/nginx/html
 ```

-Now, change the image from `"nginx"` to a custom build of a local `Dockerfile` published to a private ECR registry.
+Now, you will change the image from `"nginx"` to a custom build of a local `Dockerfile` published to a private ECR registry.
+Add a build step right before the Fargate service definition:

-First

-Now, add a build step right before the Fargate service definition:

 ```typescript
 ...